NancyZhang26/silly_blog/posts/spring2025finalweekpt2.md

 My mind is all over the place.
 I found out that to be eligible for [CPT](https://en.wikipedia.org/wiki/Curricular_Practical_Training), I need to register for a summer INT (intership) course, which is just me submitting paragraphs about how I self-developed during the internship and how I can “demonstrate my learning” once every 2 weeks.

 You know what I have really learned?
 I learned that this kind of superficial mascara doesn’t stop after I graduated from high school.
-I learned that I have to pay 750 dollars for this baddy. ***<u>I learned that I might be poorer after working.***</u> I learned that I still need to stare at VS Code and wonder about my life choices even after OS, Java 12B, and Antonella 21A.
+I learned that I have to pay 750 dollars for this baddy. ***<u>I learned that I might be poorer after working.***</u> I learned that I still need to stare at VS Code and wonder about my life choices even after OS, Java 12B, and ABella 21A.

 I might also learn how to kiss sombody’s ass (not literally. ***<u>I am not that freaky***</u>); how to pretend that I am an expert; how to pacakage my poor experiences.
 Hey, necessary life skills no?
 You don't see them in textbooks.